The beginners’ guide to baby sleep – 5 techniques for you to try

 However, babies respond to structure and predictability, and implementing a feed, play, sleep cycle from early on can help.
 From three months of age, your little one starts to become more switched on.
-If you haven’t already, now is the time to introduce sleep associations – such as bath, book and bed, or perhaps a baby massage – to set them on the right path.
+If you haven’t already, now is the time to introduce sleep associations – such as bath, perhaps a baby massage, book and bed – to set them on the right path.

 Remember, sleep is actually a skill that needs to be learned.
 If you do the hard yards early on, you will reap the rewards into toddlerhood and beyond.

 Check that Baby’s sleep space is as cosy as it can be – include a room thermometer, blackout curtains and night light, for example.
 Opt for a cosy sleep suit like ergoPouch 1.0 TOG Long Sleeve Layer that can be worn under sleeping bags for a comfortable and safe sleep.

 For your own peace of mind, consider a room monitor or a wearable sleep monitor such as Owlet Smart Sock Baby Monitor that fits on your baby’s foot and can be worn from newborn to 18 months old.
 The Owlet connects to an app on your phone and will alert you if your little one’s heart rate and oxygen levels change.

 So now, to sleep… do you pat your baby, walk away or follow a strict routine?

 Scroll down to learn about five sleeping techniques that might work for you and your baby…

 ‘No crying’ sleep method

 Key principles: Babies shouldn’t be left to cry for more than a few minutes because crying creates a negative sleep association, which may be detrimental.